lurisan/Blog/README.md

 ### 2nd May 2021

-Simple Producer Consumer based off Kafka using Docker and Springboot
+Simple Producer Consumer-based off Kafka using Docker and Springboot

 - Upcoming more useful exposed APIs
-- Data pull from csv or SQL DB for data warehousing
+- Data pull from CSV or SQL DB for data warehousing
 - UI for consumption of APIs
 - Implementation of security
-- Use of Airflow, Mongo and Spark in planning
+- Use of Airflow, Mongo, and Spark in planning
 - Implementation of ETL flow
 - Deployment for general user complete application
-- Open for colab
+- Open for collab
 <br />
 <br />

 ### 29th January 2021

-Deployed a simple photo rich business website
+Deployed a simple photo-rich business website

 - Responsive Web Design
 - Gallery Effects